valeriecodes/political-resources/free_speech.md

 ### <a name="need_help"></a>Here are resources if you or someone you know needs help

+* Make sure to use [Tor](https://www.torproject.org/) if you want to anonymously provide information online.
+* You can go a step further and use [Tails](https://tails.boum.org/) if using a non-private computer.

 ### <a name="want_to_help"></a>What do you have?

 * [Time](#give_time)